-"Our data is in Australia" is one of the most confidently wrong statements in Australian tech procurement.
-It's usually true and almost always beside the point, because it answers a question about geography when the real question is about jurisdiction.
-This guide untangles the two, explains how the US CLOUD Act reaches data physically sitting in Sydney, walks through the 2024 Privacy Act reforms, and gives you a checklist for a stack that is sovereign in fact, not just in marketing.
+"Our data is in Australia" is one of the most confidently incomplete statements in Australian tech procurement.
+It's usually true, and it answers a question about geography when the more useful question is about ownership.
+This guide untangles the two, gives you the plain facts on the US CLOUD Act and the 2024 Privacy Act reforms, and offers a checklist for a stack that is Australian-owned in fact, not just in marketing.

 The core distinction